 Portland Stage - Stage Management Internship

 In August 2021, I started a nine-month stage management internship at Portland Stage in Portland, Maine.
-Their season is composed of mostly new works, and I am excited to be delving more into the artistic process that surrounds a new theatrical piece.
+Their season was composed mostly of new works, and I was excited to be delving more into the artistic process that surrounds a new theatrical piece.

 In September, we opened the world premiere of Perseverance by Callie Kimball.
 I worked as a production assistant and deck chief alongside Equity Stage Manager Myles C. Hatch.
 You can find more on the show here in a review from the Portland Phoenix.